Don’t Fear the Colonoscopy

-At Ogden Gastro, colonoscopies are a critical diagnostic tool to spot colon cancer early on.
+At Ogden Clinic GI at McKay, colonoscopies are a critical diagnostic tool to spot colon cancer early on.
 Plus, they can help determine the cause of other digestive issues such as changes in bowel activity, abdominal pain, and rectal bleeding.

 Why do I need a colonoscopy?

 Colonoscopies are recommended for people who are at an increased risk of developing cancer of the colon or rectum, known as colorectal cancer.
 These are the risk factors that may contribute to the development of colorectal cancer:

 - Once the patient has had their 50thbirthday

 - Personal of family history of colorectal polyps

 - Personal or family history of inflammatory bowel disease

 - Family history of colon or rectal cancer

 - Heavy alcohol use